Feedback

 All of these organizations are now defunct, the families and bosses associated with them ancient history.
 All but the Currans.

-The Currans have blossomed since their low point of 1959 when Joe Sr. was thrown under the bus (or in those days, trolley) as the D’Alesandro machine was ambushed by Kovens and his confederates (Irving “Tubby” Schwartz and Philip Goodman), only to return triumphant to the Council in 1963.
+The Currans have blossomed like April tulips since their low ebb in 1959 when Joe Sr. was thrown under the bus (or in those days, a trolley) by Kovens and confederates Irving “Tubby” Schwartz and Philip Goodman, only to return triumphant to the Council in 1963.

 These internecine struggles among city Democrats were dubbed “donnybrooks” and were covered with great gusto by the old Evening Sun and News-American.